 This course provides students with a basic understanding of the more advanced and complex diagnostic procedures.
 Students will be introduced to procedures including vascular angiography, myelography, arthrography, venography and mammography.
-Prerequisite: SCX201, SCX205, SCX209, SCX240, SCX250 Corequisite: ENG102, SCX219, SCX245, SCX260
+Prerequisi e: SCX201, SCX205, SCX209, SCX240, SCX250 Corequisi e: ENG102, SCX219, SCX245, SCX260